Falsification-Based Robust Adversarial Reinforcement Learning: Introduction

 \section{Introduction}

-Recent advancements, such as superhuman performance in a range of Atari games in 2015 \cite{mnih2015human}, followed by AlphaGo’s victory against the human world champion in Go in 2016 \cite{silver2016mastering, chouard2016go}, have created a lot of interest in Reinforcement Learning (RL) \cite{arulkumaran2017brief}.
-Since then, RL has made great progress, e.g., in real-world applications such as robotics \cite{polydoros2017survey}, natural language processing \cite{keneshloo2019deep}, and autonomous driving \cite{kendall2019learning}.
-However, RL still suffers from shortcomings like bad generalization in real-world scenarios, risk-sensitive reward functions, and violation of safety constraints \cite{dulac2019challenges, rlblogpost}.
-This paper addresses the generalization problem caused by the huge amount of training required for RL.
+Recent advancements, such as superhuman performance in a range of Atari games in 2015 \cite{mnih2015human}, followed by AlphaGo’s victory against the human world champion in Go in 2016 \cite{silver2016mastering, chouard2016go}, have developed numerous research interests in reinforcement learning (RL) \cite{arulkumaran2017brief}.
+Consequently, RL has greatly progressed in real-world applications, such as robotics \cite{polydoros2017survey}, natural language processing \cite{keneshloo2019deep}, and autonomous driving \cite{kendall2019learning, Krasowski2020a}.
+However, RL still suffers from some shortcomings, such as bad generalization in real-world scenarios, risk-sensitive reward functions, and violation of safety constraints \cite{dulac2019challenges, rlblogpost}.
+This study addresses the generalization problem due to the huge amount of training required for RL.